 Decentralizing correction data

-Onocoy contributes to the decentralization of GNSS correction data by fundamentally transforming how GNSS infrastructure is built, owned, and operated.
-Here’s a breakdown of how Onocoy achieves this decentralization:
+onocoy contributes to the decentralization of GNSS correction data by fundamentally transforming how GNSS infrastructure is built, owned, and operated.
+Here’s a breakdown of how onocoy achieves this decentralization:

 🚀 1.
 Community-Powered GNSS Infrastructure

-Instead of relying on a few centralized correction service providers, Onocoy enables anyone to operate a GNSS reference station (CORS) and stream correction data in exchange for tokens.
+Instead of relying on a few centralized correction service providers, onocoy enables anyone to operate a GNSS reference station (CORS) and stream correction data in exchange for tokens.
 This allows:

 • A broader geographic spread of stations.